 Within those ranges, the actual quote depends on several factors:

 Severity of infestation.
 A light, recent infestation in a single bedroom that was caught early is much cheaper to treat than a neglected whole-home infestation where bed bugs have spread into the living room couch, baseboards, and behind electrical outlets.
-Severity is something our inspector determines during the free inspection.
+Severity is something the inspector determines during the inspection.

 Size of the treatment area.
 Chemical treatment is priced by bedroom count; heat treatment is priced by square footage and heater-hour requirements.
 A 2,500 sq ft home needs significantly more heaters and longer setup than a studio apartment.